Decantation

 • Liquid-liquid decantation When the mixture is formed by two liquids of different densities that cannot dissolve in each other.

-You may be interested: Groups of the Periodic Table
+You may be interested: Distilled Water

 Examples of decantation